-It’s World Aids Day.
-And that’s a big deal.
+It’s World Aids Day, and that’s a big deal.
 Whilst it seems we are winning the fight against HIV, we are losing the fight against ignorance.
-That is the slogan of the official World Aids Day website.
+That's the slogan of the official World Aids Day website.
 HANX is all about promoting general health and wellbeing and breaking down any stigmas associated with sexual health in particular so we are supporting this campaign wholeheartedly.

 - HIV is transmitted through infected bodily fluids such as semen, vaginal fluids, blood, breast milk, and rectal secretions.
 If your partner has been diagnosed, use a condom.
 When used correctly they are highly effective.

 - HIV cannot be transmitted through saliva, sweat, or urine.

 - HIV is not spread through touching, kissing, or sharing utensils.

 - HIV can’t be spread through sharing toothbrushes or razors.